What is Glaucoma?

 - African-Americans (6 to 8 times more likely to develop glaucoma than Caucasians)

 - Hispanic Americans in older age groups

 - Diabetics or those with high blood pressure

 - Those with a family history of glaucoma

-Open angle glaucoma – the most common form of the disease, has no initial symptoms.
-It isn’t even evident until the optic nerve becomes damaged and peripheral (side) vision is lost through the slow build up of pressure in the eyes.
+Open-angle glaucoma is the most common form of the disease.
+It has no initial symptoms.
+It isn’t even evident until the optic nerve becomes damaged, and peripheral vision is lost through the slow buildup of pressure in the eyes.

-Acute closed-angle glaucoma happens more suddenly when blockage occurs in the normal flow of eye fluid between the iris and the lens.
-This type of glaucoma is a medical emergency and if not treated immediately, blindness could occur in one to two days.
+Acute closed-angle glaucoma happens more suddenly when a blockage occurs in the normal flow of eye fluid between the iris and the lens.
+This type of glaucoma is a medical emergency, and if not treated immediately, could lead to blindness in one to two days.
 Acute closed-angle glaucoma symptoms include:

 - Severe pain